wesauis/snakr/README.md

 A snake game using JS, HTML and CSS

-Control the snake with your arrow keys, keep pressing for more speed
+Control the snake with the arrow keys, keep pressing for more speed